alessimichele/LSA/README.md

     - cran dataset (1398 documents, 225 queries)
     - med dataset (1033 documents, 29 queries)
 - [src](./src/) folder contains the source code:
-    - [autoencoder.py](./src/autoencoder.py) implementation from scratch of autoencoder architecture
+    - [autoencoder.py*](./src/autoencoder.py) implementation from scratch of autoencoder architecture
-    - [variational_autoencoder.py](./src/variational_autoencoder.py) implementation from scratch of variational autoencoder architecture
+    - [variational_autoencoder.py*](./src/variational_autoencoder.py) implementation from scratch of variational autoencoder architecture
-    - [IR class](./src/IR.py) implementation of a python class from scratch useful for the analysis
+    - [IR class*](./src/IR.py) implementation of a python class from scratch useful for the analysis
-    - [import_dataset.py](./src/import_dataset.py) code for read and import data stored inside [data](./data/) folder.
+    - [import_dataset.py*](./src/import_dataset.py) code for read and import data stored inside [data](./data/) folder.
-    - [pipelines.py](./src/pipelines.py) implementation of two pipelines for the analysis of the two different categories of dataset.
+    - [pipelines.py*](./src/pipelines.py) implementation of two pipelines for the analysis of the two different categories of dataset.
-    - [utils.py](./src/utils.py) code for the implementation of some useful functions.
+    - [utils.py*](./src/utils.py) code for the implementation of some useful functions.
+    - [_embeddings.py**](./src/_embeddings.py) code for the implementation from scratch of the inverted index, the tfidf and word-count matrices.

 - [out](./out/) folder contains `.txt` outputs from the analysis done on [data](./data/).
 - [data_analysis](./data_analysis.ipynb) notebook for the analysis of the [data](./data/)'s datasets.
 - [20news_analysis](./20news_analysis.ipynb) notebook for the analysis of the [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset.

+`*`: for further details, see the specific documentation provided for each function.

+`**`: the code is working but not directly employed for efficiency reasons.

 ## Procedure for [data](./data/) analysis
 The following pipeline is followed to perform the analysis: